Should I get the shingles vaccine? If I've already had shingles, should I get the vaccine so that I don't get shingles again?

-Both vaccines are approved for adults age 50 and older for the prevention of shingles and related complications, whether they've already had shingles or not.
+Shingrix is recommended by the Centers for Disease Control and Prevention (CDC) for adults age 50 and older for the prevention of shingles and related complications, whether they've already had shingles or not.
 You may get the Shingrix vaccine even if you've already had shingles.
-Also, consider getting the Shingrix vaccine if you've had the Zostavax vaccine or if you don't know whether you've had chickenpox.
+Also, consider getting the Shingrix vaccine if you've had the Zostavax vaccine in the past, or if you don't know whether you've had chickenpox.

-Zostavax is a live vaccine given as a single injection, usually in the upper arm.
 Shingrix is a nonliving vaccine made of a virus component.
-It's given in two doses, with two to six months between doses.
-The most common side effects of either shingles vaccine are redness, pain, tenderness, swelling and itching at the injection site, and headaches.
+It's given in two doses, with 2-6 months between doses.
+The most common side effects of a shingles vaccine are redness, pain, tenderness, swelling and itching at the injection site, and headaches.

 Talk to your doctor about your vaccination options if you:

-- Have ever had an allergic reaction to gelatin, the antibiotic neomycin or any other component of the shingles vaccine
+- Have ever had an allergic reaction to any component of the shingles vaccine

 - Are pregnant or trying to become pregnant